The Hidden Gem of Grianan of Aileach

 Perched 801 feet high on Greenan Mountain – the Northern Uí Néill who originally built on this spot could see into the neighbouring counties and would have provided an impressive defensive position against attack.

 Ringforts are common throughout Ireland.
 They are the most common field monument surviving in Ireland, most dating back to (550–900 CE).
-There has been about 50,000 ringforts.
+There have been about 50,000 ringforts.
 Over 40,000 have been identified, while others were most likely destroyed by farming and urbanisation.

 What are Ringforts?